Omnaura/Scapy-GUI/README.md

 WARNING: This is still under developement, this code may be glitchy, unfinished or error prone, this is for testing not use

-More network protocols will be coming
+More network protocols will be coming soon

-Happy new years
+Read LICENCE

 please give feedback on what I could improve and implement